soo-hyung-kim/dailyCat/README.md

 ## Product Spec

 **Required Features**:
-- User can add their data
+[] User can add their data
-- User can edit their data
+[] User can delete their data
-- State of cat and its room changes based on data input
+[] State of cat and its room changes based on data input

 **Optional Features**:
+[] User can add their data for budget tracker
-- User can delete data
+[] User can delete their data for budget tracker

 **Screens**:
-- Cat Screen: User can look at the cat
+[X] Cat Screen: User can look at the cat
-- Journal Screen: User can look at their data
+[X] Journal Screen: User can look at their data
-- Budget Screen: User can look at their data
+[X] Budget Screen: User can look at their data
-- Add/Edit Habits Screen: User can edit/add their data
-- Add/Edit Spendings/Budget Screen: User can edit/add their data
+[X] Add/Edit Habits Screen: User can edit/add their data [] Add/Edit Spendings/Budget Screen: User can edit/add their data

 **Tab Navigation**:
 - Cat